cavalryxyy/PhD-Cover-Letter-Generator/03_supervisor_analysis/README.md

 ## 📋 **Requirements**

 ### Input Data
-The script requires paths to the following two PDF files as command-line arguments:
+The script requires the path to the official PhD position description PDF as a command-line argument.
-- Your resume/CV
-- The official PhD position description

 ### Environment
 - **Conda Environment**: `gen_ai`